 Types Of Supply Chain Analytics

-Modern technology and access to real-time data make the possibilities of analysing almost endless.
+Modern technology and access to real-time data make the possibilities of analyzing almost endless.
 Companies use five common types of analytics to improve the efficiency of their supply chain.

 - Descriptive Analytics